Kaassal/Angular-Homes-App/README.md

   constructor() { }
     url = 'your_url_here'

-    //existing code remains unchanged...
+    //existing code
 }
 ```

+### Implemented updates

+- **Added http requests!**

+### Future updates

+- **Images:** There have been some issues with the images, these have been mentioned on offcial Angular repos, for now a single image is used for all listings.
+Im looking for a more elegant solution to shoving images into the assets folders, however  this works for now, more investigation is necessary.

-- **Search bar!:**
+- **Search bar:**
 Kinda implemented?
 It only filters by city.
 Might add something else later, its very basic, but it works ¯\\\_(ツ)\_/¯

-### Future updates

-- Images: There have been some issues with the images, these have been mentioned on offcial Angular repos, for now a single image is used for all listings.
-Im looking for a more elegant solution to shoving images into the assets folders, however  this works for now, more investigation is necessary.